 Some of our preferred fabrications include;

 - Tencel Regenerated from wood cellulose, obtained from sustainable tree farms - no old growth forests, genetic manipulation, irrigation, or pesticides are used.
 Tencel is certified by the FSC (Forest Stewardship Council) and the PEFC (Programme for the Endorsement of Forest Certification).
 The chemicals used to treat Tencel are nontoxic.
 They are treated in a closed loop process in which almost 99% of the solvents used are recycled.
-This method of manufactured received the “European Award for the Environment” by the European Union.
+This method of manufacturing received the “European Award for the Environment” by the European Union.

 - Recycled Polyester Is created from plastic PET bottles, such as clear plastic water bottles.
 These bottles that would otherwise end up in the ocean or landfill.
 Globally, 80 billion plastic bottles are produced annually and it takes 800 years for the plastic to biodegrade.Recycled polyester uses up to 53% less energy than normal polyester and reduces our dependence on petroleum - the main raw material used in polyester.
 Another benefit is that the garments created from recycled polyester can be recycled again and again with no degradation of quality, allowing us to minimize wastage.
 We acknowledge that micro plastics are released to the oceans when recycled polyester garments are washed so we advise a green dry clean or gentle hand wash with minimal water waste.
 Our recycled polyester has been certified by GRS (Global Recycling Standard).
 We collaborate with Waste2Wear for our recycled PET program.
 Go towww.wastetowear.com to explore their transparent and innovative recycling methods endorsed by eco warrior Jane Goodall.